Jennifer Pomeranz

 8Page(s)

 515-522AbstractBackground: Food advertisement exposure is associated with children's increased caloric intake, but little is known about food/beverage placements in child-oriented educational YouTube videos.
 We aimed to quantify the prevalence of food/beverages in these videos and assess their nutritional quality.
 Methods: Researchers identified child-oriented educational YouTube videos from 2020, using keyword searches.
 We coded the names of featured food/beverages, coded how the food/beverages were interacted with, quantified the number of minutes the food/beverages appeared, and assessed the nutritional quality of the food/beverages.
 Results: A sample of 400 videos with the highest number of views was identified, 165 of which featured food/beverages.
 These 165 videos were collectively viewed over 1.1 billion times.
 Among these videos, 108 (67.4%) featured unhealthy foods and 86 (52.1%) featured branded products.
 Most food/beverages were used in experiment/tutorials (n = 143, 86.7%).
 Of the 165 videos featuring food/beverages, 91 (55.2%) did not depict food/beverages in their video thumbnail.
 Conclusions: While unhealthy food/beverages appear frequently in child-oriented educational YouTube videos, parents and teachers may not be aware of the presence of branded food/beverage products in these videos that could influence their children's food and brand preferences.
-The Federal Trade Commission should collect data on food and beverage company sponsorship of educational videos aimed at children and adolescents.Food Marketing to - and Research on - Children: New Directions for Regulation in the United States
+The Federal Trade Commission should collect data on food and beverage company sponsorship of educational videos aimed at children and adolescents.Food Marketing to - And Research on - Children: New Directions for Regulation in the United States

 Pomeranz, J. L., & Mozaffarian, D. (n.d.).Publication year